erxes/erxes/docs/docs/installation/heroku.md

 Try the following 3 steps to install all required apps on Heroku.

-**Note**: When setting up config vars (environment vars), do not change the PORT numbers of all apps.

 ### 1. Install erxes

 Please try clicking the deploy button below, then set all the config vars and hit the Deploy app button.